kanchen/log_analyzer/README.md

 # Log Analyzer

-This command line tool that parses Apache web server access log files then presents the following info to the user:
+This command line tool parses Apache web server access log files then presents the following info to the user:

 * The number of requests served by day
 * The top three(3) most frequent User Agents by day